Jordan Alonge

-Jordan Alonge (born 1 January 1999) is an English professional footballer who currently plays as a midfielder for Scottish League One side, Inverness Caledonian Thistle.
+Jordan Alonge (born 15 February 1999) is an English footballer who as a midfielder for club Salisbury.

 Career

-Alonge, born in London, started his career with Premier League club, Crystal Palace, rising through the academy ranks.
-Following being unable to make the first team, Alonge moved to California, attending St. John Bosco High School, before joining Baker University, in Baldwin City, Kansas in 2018, playing for their soccer team, the Baker Wildcats, then, in 2021, moving to Madison, New Jersey, playing for Fairleigh Dickinson University's soccer team, the Fairleigh Dickinson Knights.
+Born in London, Alonge played at a series of London academies before spending two years with Baker University in Kansas.
+He would also spend three years with Fairleigh Dickinson University's soccer team, the Fairleigh Dickinson Knights., before joining USL League Two side, Thunder Bay Chill in an attempt to gain an MLS deal.
+After failing to progress through the trial periods, and the club's decision to into abeyance due to travel and financial constraints, Alonge returned to the UK in Inverness, first joining Rothes in the Highland League, before joining league rivals, Forres Mechanics.

-In 2023, Alonge joined USL League Two side, Thunder Bay Chill, in Canada, before leaving the club in August 2024, when the club decided to go into abeyance due to travel and financial constraints.
-Following his departure, Alonge returned to the UK, joining Rothes in the Highland League, where he stayed for a month before joining league rivals, Forres Mechanics.
+After impressing with the Mechanics, Alonge made his first move into professional football in July 2025, joining Scottish League One side, Inverness Caledonian Thistle.

-On 3 July 2025, Alonge made his first move into professional football, joining Scottish League One side, Inverness Caledonian Thistle.
+On 17 July 2026, Alonge joined National League South club Salisbury.